culturedsys/culturedsys.github.io/_posts/2020-10-24-Dependency-injection-frameworks-are-pure-ideology.md

 > <a href="http://aln2.albumlinernotes.com/Mingus_Ah_Um.html">the liner notes to
 > <cite>Mingus Ah Um</cite></a></footer>

-Dependency injection is great idea.
-Supplying dependencies to a class, rather than having the class create them themselves, is a practical illustrationg of the benefits of the single-responsibility principle.
+Dependency injection is a great idea.
+Supplying dependencies to a class, rather than having the class create them themselves, is a practical illustration of the benefits of the single-responsibility principle.
 Creating dependencies is a different responsibility from using them, and the class that uses dependencies probably doesn't (or shouldn't) have the information required to create the